Our Temecula Estate Vineyards

 Vineyard di Domenico

-Planted primarily to Clone 8, Cabernet Sauvignon (three acres), we planted this vineyard in the late 90s and purchased it in 2006.
-In 2007, the rich sandy soil produced what we expected to be an exquisite vintage that we enjoyed in 2009.
+Planted primarily to Clone 8, Cabernet Sauvignon (three acres), previous owners planted this vineyard in the late 90s and we purchased it in 2006.
+In 2007, we implemented our own farming practices consistent with our new plantings.
+The rich sandy soil will produce what we expect to be exquisite vintages for years to come.

 Vineyard di Federico

 Comprised of four acres of Brunello cloned Sangiovese, these grapevines are essentially “off the boat” from Tuscany Italy.
 If Barolo is the King of Italian grape varietals, the Brunello is certainly the Queen.
 Produced on the Robert Renzoni Winery Estate, Brunello becomes delicate, fragrant and sometimes mysterious.